 During all of that treatment, some of the weight she had lost came back.

-This time, Molly knows what she will do to lose it.
-She is improving her nutrition by meeting with a specialist who is focused on chronic disease treatments.
-She is attending a support group and leaning on friends who stay positive.
-She’s turned her garage into an art studio, so see she can focus on one of her passions.
+This time, Molly knew what to do to lose it.
+She improved her nutrition by meeting with a specialist who was focused on chronic disease treatments.
+She attended a support group and leaned on friends who stay positive.
+She turned her garage into an art studio so see she could focus on one of her passions.
 She volunteered to help and stay connected with others.

-Molly knows she has more weight to lose and more changes to make as she heals.
-Now, she said, is the time for pulling her life back together.
+Molly also started walking again.
+All of this has helped her lose more weight.
+Now, Molly said, is the time for pulling her life back together.